Updated: February 18, 2021

 Even though he had an emergency fund, it was not enough to cover all the hospitalization expenses and the cost of the medicines.

 I was able to talk to him a few days ago, and the conversation was a fascinating one.

 What do I exactly mean?
-Well, just read this part of our talk that night went something like this:
+Well, just read this part of our conversation that night, which went something like this:

 “It’s a good thing that my friend, John, was able to loan you out the money you needed,” I said.

 “Yeah, he’s a lifesaver,” he said.
 “The money came from his own emergency fund and he even said that I can just pay whenever I can without interest.”

 “That’s great to hear,” I answered.